enesakkose/music-player/README.md

 ### Overview

-The main goal of this project is to create a music app inspired by [Spotify](https://open.spotify.com/), where users can listen to music, comment to playlists and follow each other.
+The main goal of this project is to create a music app with [reactjs](https://reactjs.org/), where users can listen to music, create custom playlist, comment to playlists and follow each other.

 ## Demo